 - What is the convention to follow for creating folders?

-- Is there any naming-conventions for naming the folders and files?
+- Are there any naming conventions for naming the folders and files?

 So, these are a few basic questions that arise in the mind of everyone who is creating a project for the first time.